Andrew Gracyk

 Previously, I was a member of Atzberger Research Group, a group focused on statistical physics, numerical analysis, scientific computation, and machine learning.

 One can reach me by email.
 My university email is agracyk at purdue dot edu, but my permanent email is andrewgracyk at gmail dot com.
 Either works great.
+Please do not send me links or files because I cannot click them.
+If you’d like to show me a paper, please provide the title with a first and last name and I will find it on arXiv.

 .